AlexVestin/old-musicvid.org/README.md

 # WasmVideoEncoder
-A video encoder for the browser using FFmpeg with WebAssembly
+A video encoder for the browser using FFmpeg with WebAssembly in super early development

 [Demo website](https://alexvestin.github.io/WasmVideoEncoder/)